-E-LEAP fulfills three graduation requirements with two classes.
-These requirements are Social & Behavioral Science (BF,) Humanities (HF) and Diversity (DV.)
+Fulfills 3 General Education requirements in 2 classes.
+Social & Behavioral Science (BF), Humanities (HF) & Diversity (DV.)

-E-LEAP courses provide opportunities to be with one professor and the same classmates for an entire year.
+Consistency.
+Have one professor, peer advisor, and the same classmates for an entire year.

 - Team Building

 - Library Research Strategies